 Emil was born in Poland on February 11, 1897, and emigrated with his parents to New York in 1904.
 He received his undergraduate degree from the City College of New York, where he would later return as a faculty member.
-While a graduate student at Columbia University, Post became keenly familiar with the work of Russell and Whitehead, and participated in a seminar devoted to the study of Principia Mathematica [20, p. xi-xii].
-The notion of a "truth table" along with a clear rendition of the table for "p implies q" appear in his doctoral dissertation "Introduction to a General Theory" of Elementary Propositions" [19], published in 1921, the same year as Wittgenstein's "Logischephilosophische Abhandlung."
+While a graduate student at Columbia University, Post became keenly familiar with the work of Russell and Whitehead, and participated in a seminar devoted to the study of Principia Mathematica [19, p. xi-xii].
+The notion of a "truth table" along with a clear rendition of the table for "p implies q" appear in his doctoral dissertation "Introduction to a General Theory of Elementary Propositions" [18], published in 1921, the same year as Wittgenstein's "Logische-philosophische Abhandlung."
 Post begins his thesis with the "elementary propositions" of Russell and Whitehead, namely the atomic propositions that are either true of false.
-He quickly develops truth tables, and addresses several other issues, including multi-valued logic and a standard or canonical form for statements in mathematical logic [20, p. xiii].
+He quickly develops truth tables, and address several other issues, including multi-valued logic and a standard or canonical form for statements in mathematical logic [19, p. xiii].
 The former had also been studied by Charles Peirce (1839-1922), while standard forms in logic are quite useful in computer science.
-Additionally, he contributed to the fields of analysis (calculus), abstract algebra and computer science, while his work in logic anticipated several pioneering results that would limit the scope of Principia Mathematica, which was initially written to reduce the study of mathematics to the study of logic.
+Additionally, he contributed to the fields of analysis (calculus) and abstract algebra, while his work in logic anticipated several pioneering results that would limit the scope of Principia Mathematica, which was initially written to reduce all of mathematics to logic.

 Sadly, Emil suffered from manic depression, a condition which during his life time was treated by electro-convulsive shock.
-His death from a sudden heart attack occurred in a mental institution shortly after one of these treatments [20, p. xii].
-Let's read a brief excerpt from Post's thesis [19], and notice his rendering of the truth table for "p implies q."
+His death from a sudden heart attack occurred in a mental institution shortly after one of these treatments [19, p. xii].
+Let's read a brief excerpt from Post's thesis [18], and notice his rendering of the truth table for "p implies q."
 Here and below p and q are elementary propositions, assuming the value of "true" or "false."